 If you or your patients believe that NITYR may offer greater convenience then they can try NITYR for free.
 The 30-Day Free NITYR Program will help your patients decide if NITYR is right for them.

-NITYR is bioequivalent4 to Orfadin*capsules which means that it has the same efficacy, safety and side effects as your patient's current nitisinone.
-During the 30-Day Free Program your patients will still receive their Orfadin medication as usual, and because NITYR is bioequivalent to Orfadin, patients can move back to Orfadin at any time during the Free Program if they wish.
+NITYR is bioequivalent to Orfadin**capsules which means that it has the same efficacy, safety and side effects as your patient's current nitisinone.2 During the 30-Day Free Program your patients will still receive their current nitisinone medication as usual, and because NITYR is bioequivalent to Orfadin, patients can move back to their current nitisinone medication at any time during the Free Program if they wish.

 *Free NITYR Program: Patients can try NITYR for 30 days, one time, for free, as long as their doctor prescribes it.
 Subject to terms and conditions, eligibility criteria, and other federal and state law.
 Terms and Conditions and eligibility criteria are available at www.nityr.us/offertcs. **Orfadin is a registered trademark licensed by Sobi, Inc. or its affiliates.

 References: 1.
 Data on file: NIT/03/18 2.
 Data on file: NIT/02/20